segabl/pd2-streamlined-heisting/README.md

 - Fixes scripted enemies sometimes immediatley leaving the map after they spawn
 - Makes enemies use more varied dodge directions
 - Makes secured additional bags in Crime Spree reward one level per bag (up to a maximum of 10 additional levels)

-## Compatibility

-AI enhancing mods may be compatible to some degree (personally tested Think Faster, Keepers and Iter, which work fine), though it is advised to disable them, as they may cause undefined behavior or crashes.
-Mods that drastically change enemies, enemy weapons or spawngroups could cause conflicts and/or crashes.

 ## Credits